RGirard94/Aura_LoadTesting/README.md

 You need to precise the amount of nb_Xx_data variable you want to generate.
 Example : `nb_Rr_data=1000000`

+Thus, 3 types of files are generated.
+Then, theses files are injected in the influxdb database.

 Once the tests are performed, you can vizualise graph using kibana UI implemented with the Aura infrastructure